Postgraduate Diploma in Building Surveying (Full-Time)

-This new full-time graduate conversion programme provides an opportunity for non-construction related graduates to become educated for a career in the construction industry in Building Surveying/Building Engineering in Ireland and abroad.
+This new full-time graduate conversion programme provides an opportunity for construction graduates to become educated for a career in Building Surveying/Building Engineering in Ireland and abroad.
 It has been developed as an alternative route into the Building Surveying profession other than by way of the traditional honour’s undergraduate degree.
 The programme is designed for graduates who wish to upskill and convert to a career in the construction Industry.
 A cognate discipline is a course that is in a different, but related field.
 This intensive Level 9 programme is not accessible by graduates with unrelated qualifications or work experience.

 The proposed PGDip identifies a pathway for addressing the ‘current trends in supply and demand for skills in the